pgmystery/pgmystery/README.md

 IT isn’t just my job — it’s my lifelong passion.
 With 20+ years of hands-on experience and a love for learning, I build complete solutions: from network architecture to full-stack development, DevOps automation, and cloud deployment. 🐘

+Feel free to reach out for collaborations, open-source contributions, or just a friendly chat about tech!

 ---

 ## 📜 Certificates